Yama-K/simple-cut/README.md

 # simple-cut
-.bat file to cut a video on windows
+.bat file to cut a video on windows (Not tested on Linux)

 Simple bat file to cut a video from desired times on Windows using ffmpeg.